 The Goulburn Regional Partnership consults and engages with its community throughout the year.
-In 2019/20, this engagement will be through a small number of targeted deep dive meetings.
+In 2019/20, this engagement will be through targeted deep dive meetings.

 In previous years, the annual Regional Assembly has provided a large forum and focus for such engagement.